jdhanjal99/jasleenk.github.io/README.md

                                                     Linear Regression
+             lm_model <- lm(mpg ~ cyl + disp + hp + drat + wt + qsec + vs + am + gear + carb, data = mtcars)

 **Model Performance**

-When conducting the linear regression, the data shows that all variables except weight (wt) had p values higher than 0.05.
-By doing this, I was able to narrow down which variable is most significant to the problem we are trying to solve.
-Weight is the most relevant variable in finding out which car is most fuel efficient.The mean squared error (MSE) of the regression is 7.023544, the R squared value is 0.8690158, and the adjusted R squared is  0.8066423.
+When conducting the linear regression, the data shows that all variables except weight (wt) had p values higher than 0.05.This shows that weight is the most relevant variable in finding out which car is most fuel efficient.

+The mean squared error (MSE) of the linear regression before optimization is 7.023544, the R squared value is 0.8690158, and the adjusted R squared is  0.8066423.
 R squared suggests that 81% of the variability in the response variable mpg is explained by the predictor variables which means that the predictor values explain a significant amount of variability in the response variable ‘mpg’.
 The adjusted R suggests that the model is not overfitting to the data.
 The AIC is 163.7098 and the BIC is 183.2986.
 The regression MSE os 2.283353.

 ![Screen Shot 2023-11-08 at 10 47 47 PM](https://github.com/jdhanjal99/jdhanjal99.github.io/assets/145622744/ffe2df4d-85c4-4598-a84a-e7db8540e883)